Hat Island, Washington

-Hat Island is a census-designated place (CDP) in Snohomish County, Washington, United States.
-The population was 41 at the 2010 census.
-The CDP occupies an island in Possession Sound called Hat Island, also known as Gedney Island.
-The island lies in Possession Sound between the mainland city of Everett, Washington, and the southern part of Whidbey Island.
-Gedney Island has a land area of 1.768 km2 (436.8 acres) and a population of 13 people was reported as of the 2000 census.
+Hat Island (č̓əč̓əsəliʔ), also known as Gedney Island, is a small island in Possession Sound in the U.S. state of Washington.
+The island is covered by a census-designated place (CDP) that is part of Snohomish County.
+The population is 26 as of 2025.
+The island lies between the mainland city of Everett, Washington, and the southern part of Whidbey Island; it has a land area of 1.768 km2 (436.8 acres).

+History

+For thousands of years, Hat Island (known as č̓əč̓əsəliʔ in the Lushootseed language) was the site of a village of the Snohomish people.
+Their territory extended over the Snohomish River, as well as parts of Camano and Whidbey islands.
+The village was located on the north side of the island on a spit, near a spring.
+There were several longhouses.

+Hat Island was first mentioned in the historical record by naturalist Archibald Menzies of the Vancouver Expedition in 1792.
+In the 1820s, a large landslide at Camano Head created a tidal wave which crashed into Hat Island.
+The wave wiped out the village, save for a few survivors.
+From that point on, the island was only used by the Snohomish as a temporary camping ground when clamming, never as a permanent living site.
+People who returned occasionally found human remains or parts of the destroyed village.

-Gedney Island was first mentioned in the historical record by naturalist Archibald Menzies of the Vancouver Expedition in 1792.
-It was named by Charles Wilkes in 1841; although other sources say it was for John B. Gedney or Jonathon Haight Gedney, Wilkes's memoirs say he named it for Lt Thomas R. Gedney.
+The island was named in English by Charles Wilkes in 1841; although other sources say it was for John B. Gedney or Jonathon Haight Gedney, Wilkes's memoirs say he named it for Lt Thomas R. Gedney.
 The name Hat is for the shape of a beach and treeless ledge, first used in 1870.
 Since 1980 the island would be called Gedney Island (Hat).

 There is currently one walk-on ferry named the Hat Express which transports walk-on passengers to and from the island.
 The maximum capacity of the ferry is 88 passengers.
 It runs a limited schedule on Thursdays, Friday evenings, and weekends between the Everett Yacht Club on the west end of 13th Street in Everett, and the Hat Island Marina.